Springfield, Massachusetts: Climate

-Springfield, like other cities in southern New England, has a hot-summer humid continental climate (Köppen: Dfa) with four distinct seasons and precipitation evenly distributed throughout the year, but the intensity (and sometimes the duration) of warmer periods greater than northern areas.
+Springfield, like other cities in southern New England, has a hot-summer humid continental climate (Köppen: Dfa) with four distinct seasons and precipitation evenly distributed throughout the year, but the intensity (and sometimes the duration) of warmer periods is greater than in northern areas.
 Winters are cold with a daily average in January of around 26 °F. During winter, nor'easter storms can drop significant snowfalls on Springfield and the Connecticut River Valley.
 Temperatures below 0 °F can occur each year, though the area does not experience the high snowfall amounts and blustery wind averages of nearby cities such as Worcester, Massachusetts, and Albany, New York.

 Springfield's summers are very warm and sometimes humid.
 During summer, several times per month, on hot days afternoon thunderstorms will develop when unstable warm air collides with approaching cold fronts.
 The daily average in July is around 74 °F. Usually several days during the summer exceed 90 °F, constituting a "heat wave".
 Spring and fall temperatures are usually pleasant, with mild days and crisp, cool nights.
 Precipitation averages 45.85 in annually, and snowfall averages 40.5 in, most of which falls from mid-December to early March.
 Although not unheard of, extreme weather events like hurricanes and tornadoes occur infrequently in Springfield compared with other areas in the country.
 On the occasions that hurricanes have hit New England, Springfield's inland, upriver location has caused its damages to be considerably less than shoreline cities like New Haven, Connecticut, and Providence, Rhode Island.

 On June 1, 2011, Springfield was directly struck by the second-largest tornado ever to hit Massachusetts.
 With wind speeds exceeding 160 mph, the tornado left three dead, hundreds injured, and over 500 homeless in the city alone.
-The tornado caused hundreds of millions of dollars worth of damage to Springfield and destroyed nearly everything in a 39 mi path from Westfield to Charlton, Massachusetts.
+The tornado caused hundreds of millions of dollars' worth of damage to Springfield and wrought significant destruction in a 39 mi path from Westfield to Charlton, Massachusetts.
 It was the first deadly tornado to strike Massachusetts since May 29, 1995.